MayankHirani/HackIllinois2022/story.md

 ## What it does

 After logging in, a user is first greeted by a list of meet-ups going on near them.
 For each meet-up, the restaurant or bakery is displayed, as well as the time, and the number of attendees.
 All attendee information is kept anonymous.
 When logging in, the user must login with their Illinois email, establishing security for our users.
 Users also have the option to create a meet-up and after choosing a restaurant and time, their meet-up will show up for others nearby.
+When using the app, one will have the option in settings to set their location preferences for their meet-ups homepage.

 ## How we built it